RishikaAgarwal2025/RishikaAgarwal2025.github.io/index.md

 I’m Rishika Agarwal, a Distinction graduate in MSc Business Analytics from the University of Warwick, with a strong foundation in Economics and Mathematics.
 I bring hands-on experience in Python, SQL, and Tableau, and a proven ability to transform complex, messy data into actionable business insights.

-I am actively seeking entry-level opportunities as a Business Analyst, Data Analyst, or Pricing Analyst, where I can apply analytical thinking, technical skills, and structured problem-solving to real-world business challenges.
+I am actively seeking entry-level opportunities as a Business Analyst, or Data Analyst, where I can apply analytical thinking, technical skills, and structured problem-solving to real-world business challenges.

 My work reflects a strong blend of analytical rigor and real-world impact.
 I converted my undergraduate dissertation into a conference paper, “Enhancing Efficiency and Societal Impact of Ahmedabad’s BRTS: Interventions and Innovations”, where I applied data-driven analysis to improve public transport efficiency and societal outcomes.
 I am also currently collaborating with Dr. Anand Jacob Abraham (IIT) on a conference research paper, strengthening my experience in applied analytics, research methodology, and insight-driven decision-making.